LejoFlores/Earth-and-Environmental-Systems-Modeling/SYLLABUS.md

 __A note on Integrated Development Environments (IDEs).__ Some students, particularly those having familiarity with Matlab, will find IDEs helpful to aid in the transition from Matlab to Python.
 A number of IDEs are available for development in Python, some of which come bundled with installers like `Anaconda`.
 These can be helpful in providing an experience that is familiar but, in my experience, can often lead users to develop less-than-helpful habits as scientific programmers.
 We will using primarily Jupyter notebooks, which allow you to program and intersperse blocks of code with descriptive text and are used exclusively in a browsered environment.
 Please try to stick with the Jupyter notebook computing environment (you will be required to submit assignments as Jupyter notebooks), even though it may seem a bit foreign at first.

 ### Course Expectations:
-This class has a mixed structure wherein the Tuesday class will be primarily lecture and the Thursday class with be a coding workshop.
-In the Thursday coding lab we will review example code that I have developed for each topic we cover in the class.
+This class has a mixed structure wherein the Monday class will be primarily lecture and the Wednesday class with be a coding workshop.
+In the Wednesday coding lab we will review example code that I have developed for each topic we cover in the class.
 Depending on how well you are able to understand, execute, and modify the example code you may also have time to get started on the associated assignment for each module.

 We will develop community expectations as a class, but it is important that we cultivate and maintain an inclusive and supportive environment.
 As such we will adhere to the Code of Conduct developed by the Software Carpentry Foundation that can be found at [https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html](https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html)